abdocooldev/JavaScript-Bootcamp-Unreleased-Lessons/README.md

-# Elzero Web School - JavaScript Bootcamp Unreleased Lessons (Unreviewed)
+# Elzero Web School - JavaScript Bootcamp Unreleased Lessons

 - This Repository for All JavaScript Bootcamp unreleased lessons
 - The main source of the lessons is Elzero Web School channel (Old Videos)